im2lazy14/im2lazy14/README.md

+College Junior
-Audio Engineer
+Aspiring Engineer
-Rally Driver
 Guitarist
-Once made over 170 wings in an hour for South Bronx wings eating competition

 <!---
 im2lazy14/im2lazy14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.